 Find more: Hiring Payroll Services in UAE For A Foreign Company

 Compensation and Severance Considerations

 UAE minimum wage varies, depending on the education of the employee.
 Wages of all employees are to be paid through a salary transfer system of the UAE, which is known as the Wages Protection System.
 The probationary period is capped at six months at the most.

 Hours worked that are beyond forty-eight in one workweek are to be compensated as overtime pay.
-Employees that are to work on Fridays are entitled to substitute rest days as Friday is considered in UAE as the day of rest.
-The employee working on a Friday can also be paid for hours worked instead of the substitute rest day.
-Women are not to work during nighttime from 10 pm to 7 am unless they are holding managerial positions or technical, service or medical jobs.
+Employees that are to work on Sunday are entitled to substitute rest days as Sunday is considered in UAE as the day of rest.
+The employee working on a Sunday can also be paid for hours worked instead of the substitute rest day.
+Women are not to work during nighttime from 10 pm to 7 am unless they are holding managerial positions or technical, service, or medical jobs.

-Employers are regulated by the UAE labor legislation don’t have any federal obligations on tax withholdings as UAE doesn’t implement income tax for individuals and corporations except for certain fields and industries including foreign banking institution branches and companies that are engaged in gas and oil.
-The UAE Ministry of Finance, however, has a VAT of five per cent.
+Employers are regulated by the UAE labor legislation and don’t have any federal obligations on tax withholdings as UAE doesn’t implement income tax for individuals and corporations except for certain fields and industries including foreign banking institution branches and companies that are engaged in gas and oil.
+The UAE Ministry of Finance, however, has a VAT of 5%.

-Statutory pension contributions that are for local employees are at five per cent while employers are to maintain compliance with regards to payroll outsourcing.
+Statutory pension contributions that are for local employees are at 5% while employers are to maintain compliance with regard to payroll outsourcing.
 A foreign national as an employee won’t receive or contribute to pension benefits.
 The salary has to be paid to a staff member through the WPS 2 weeks from the end of every single pay period.

 Leave Regulations for Employees